mancinimassimiliano/pytorch_wbn/README.md

 # pytorch_wbn

 This is the PyTorch implementation of the Weighted Batch Normalization layers used in [Boosting Domain Adaptation by Discovering Latent Domains](http://research.mapillary.com/img/publications/CVPR18b.pdf).
 The layer is composed by a native CUDA implementation plus a PyTorch interface.
+This version has been tested with PyTorch 0.4.1, python 3.6.

-**Note**: This code have been produced by taking inspiration from the [In-Place Activated BatchNorm](https://github.com/mapillary/inplace_abn) implementation.
+**Note**: This code have been produced by taking large inspiration from the [In-Place Activated BatchNorm](https://github.com/mapillary/inplace_abn) implementation.

 ## Installation
 The only requirement for the layer is the [cffi](https://pypi.org/project/cffi/) package.
 It can be easily installed by just typing: